How to Connect Claude.ai Web to Your Mac

 Claude.ai automatically discovers our OAuth metadata at /.well-known/oauth-authorization-server, registers itself as a public client via Dynamic Client Registration, and opens an authorization popup.

-A popup window opens at https://www.local-mcp.com/oauth/authorize with the LMCP branding and a token paste field.
+A popup window opens at https://www.local-mcp.com/oauth/authorize with a token paste field.
 To approve:

-- In the Cloud Data Forwarding section, click the Copy button next to Token
+- Click the Copy button next to Token

 - Switch to the popup window in your browser